-There’s nothing more disappointing than waiting all season, catering to your pepper plants only to harvest two or three peppers at the end.
-If you’ve had this experience, you need to learn these methods on how to increase your pepper plant yield.
+There’s nothing more disappointing than waiting all season, catering to your pepper plants only to harvest two or three measly peppers.
+If you’ve had this experience, you can try these methods on how to increase pepper plant yields.

 There are several factors that play into pepper plant productivity throughout the growing season, so we’re here to help!
-With these simple guidelines, your plants will be producing more this season.
-Here are the steps to how to get more peppers per plant.
+With these simple guidelines, your plants will be producing more peppers than ever before.
+Here are the steps for how to get more peppers per plant.

 Steps to Increase Pepper Plant Yield:

 - Start your pepper plants indoors